JasonCDN/ARDVARC/libraries/SensorControl/README.md

 	// Ultrasonics 1,2,3 at front, 4 at back, 5 for the line tracker.
 	sensors.setSensorPins(7, 8, 9, 10, 11);

+	// Note that we don't need to set pins for the magnetic sensor, because it runs from I2C

-	// 20mm between both closest pairs of front ultrasonic sensor boards (between centers!) sensors.setFrontUltrasonicSpacing(20);
+	// 20mm between both closest pairs of front ultrasonic sensor boards (between centers!) sensors.setSonarSpacing(20);
-	// If spacing was off, you could do something like --> sensors.setFrontUltrasonicSpacing(19, 23)
+	// If spacing was off, you could do something like --> sensors.setSonarSpacing(19, 23)
 }

 ```